ZeusWPI/Haldis/README.md

 If you are using a database other then sqlite you will first need to configure the correct uri to the database in the generated 'config.py' file.
 Afterwards upgrade the database to the latest version using

-    python haldis.py db upgrade
+    python app/haldis.py db upgrade

 You can now still seed the database by running

     ./populate-db.sh

 in the root folder of the project.

+Activate the virtual environment using

+    source venv/bin/activate

+Finally run the webserver with

+    python app/haldis.py runserver

 ## Development

 ### Changing the database

 1. Update models located in 'app/models.py'
-2. Run `python haldis.py db migrate` to create a new migration.
+2. Run `python app/haldis.py db migrate` to create a new migration.
-3. Apply the changes to the database using `python haldis.py db upgrade`
+3. Apply the changes to the database using `python app/haldis.py db upgrade`